BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 ### Dataset - Optional

-1. Download the dataset from [WEBSITE-HERE]() and place it in this project directory `(/Template-Project)` and run the following command:
+1. Download the dataset from [WEBSITE-HERE]() and place it in this project directory `(/AIs API Response Collector)` and run the following command:

 ```bash
 make dataset